General Practitioner Certificate in Small Animal Medicine

 Examination and Submission Dates

-- A case-based scenario & an ‘Online Applied Knowledge Examination’ – 14th October 2021
+- Exams (Multiple Choice Questions, plus case based scenario and an ‘Online Applied Knowledge Examination’) – 14th October 2022

 2022 Examination Candidates